 There are some caveats.
 For example, there may be limitations on frequency, and your health care provider must accept Medicare’s payment conditions.
 Still, it’s worth knowing these benefits are in your pocket if you have Original Medicare, the government-provided benefit system, which is one of the two main types of Medicare.

 Costs may differ for Medicare Advantage plans, the other main type of Medicare.
-These plans are offered by private insurers that contract with the federal Medicare program and generally come with their own set of benefits in addition to Medicare-required services, as we explain further in “15 Added Benefits in Medicare Advantage Plans for 2023.”
+These plans are offered by private insurers that contract with the federal Medicare program and generally come with their own set of benefits in addition to Medicare-required services.

-The following are free to most Medicare recipients and could save you money as well as help prevent costly health problems.
+The following are free to most Medicare recipients and could save you money as well by helping to prevent costly health problems.

 1. Part A premiums